 The four skills are examined separately.
 Candidates can be entered for higher or foundation tier in listening, speaking, reading and writing and these decisions will be made after the mock GCSE exams, in consultation with the student, parents and MFL teacher.
-All skills are tested under examination conditions and marked externally.
+All skills are tested under examination conditions and marked externally, however, Speaking is a non exam (NEA).
 There is no coursework or controlled assessments.